Do It on an Ascent Hike In the Fields and Valleys Surrounding

 This special blessing is recited only once a year.

 In it we praise G-d's ongoing renewal of creation.
 The blessing is as follows:

 be You, G-d, our G-d, King of the Universe,

 that His world is not lacking

 and He created in it good creations and good trees

-to say the blessing; there must be flowers (or buds, according to some
+one to say the blessing; there must be flowers (or buds, according to some authorities).

-One who saw fruit trees in bloom during Nissan, but forgot or neglected
+who saw fruit trees in bloom during Nissan, but forgot or neglected to recite

 with a minyan of 10 males if possible, so that it can be followed by Kaddish.